- Sometimes, Gmail blocks attachments because of certain extensions they consider harmful.

 - Open the flagged mail and click on the menu and select Show Original.

-- Right-click on the “Download Original” link and choose “Save as…” from the contextual menu.
+- Right-click on the Download Original link and choose Save as… from the menu.

-- Change the ”.txt” extension to “.eml” and save it.
+- Change the .txt extension to .eml and save it.

 - Right-click on the attachment and choose Save.

 Finally, we hope this was a helpful read.
-If you’re cognizant of any other way to access the blocked attachments, make sure to tell us in the comments section below.
+If you’ve tried other ways to access blocked attachments in Gmail, make sure to tell us in the comments section below.